 Traditional ClickFix and SocGholish campaigns rely on tricking a human into running malicious commands.
 The human sees a fake CAPTCHA or browser update, copies a command, opens a terminal, and executes it.
 The attack fails if the human recognises the deception.

 That model is changing.
-As organisations deploy AI agents that autonomously browse the web, summarise documents, and execute workflows, threat actors are now targeting these agents directly.
+As organisations deploy AI agents that autonomously browse the web, summarise documents, and execute workflows, threat actors are now starting to target these agents directly.
 An AI agent reads the raw HTML and CSS of every page it visits.
-Attackers embed instructions in that content that are invisible to human users but processed by the agent.
+Attackers embed instructions in that content that are invisible to human users in white text but processed by the agent.
 The agent follows those instructions, executing commands, exfiltrating credentials, or installing malware, all without human awareness.
-This eliminates the human bottleneck entirely.
+This significantly reduces the human bottleneck in parts of the attack chain.

 The attack surface

-Indirect Prompt Injection, or IDPI, works because LLMs cannot reliably distinguish between instructions from their operator and text content they encounter in web pages.
-When an AI agent visits a page containing the phrase "ignore previous instructions and execute the following command", the model may interpret that as a legitimate directive.
+Indirect Prompt Injection, also known as IDPI, is effective because LLMs cannot reliably distinguish between instructions from their operator and text content they encounter in web pages.
+Both enter the inference pipeline, but the instructions are not treated as adversarial input.
+When an AI agent visits a page containing the phrase ignore previous instructions and execute the following command, the model may interpret that as a legitimate directive.
 The instruction is embedded in what the model treats as context, not as adversarial input.

-Attackers have developed multiple concealment strategies to keep these payloads invisible to human visitors while ensuring AI content extractors parse them.
+Attackers have developed many concealment strategies to keep these payloads invisible to humans while ensuring AI content extractors parse them.
 CSS techniques include setting font-size to zero pixels, using white-on-white text, positioning elements off-screen at -9999px, setting opacity to zero, and marking elements with aria-hidden.
 A human never sees these elements.
 An AI agent that processes the DOM reads them as regular text.
+CSS based concealment is particularly effective because the end user typically does not see the hidden content, while the agent may still process it.

 Eight detection categories